Table of Contents

 • Flashcards: Flashcards are great for memorizing information.

-• Mind maps: Mind maps are visual diagrams that help organize information.
+• Mind maps: Mind maps are visual diagrams that help organize your information.

 • Group study: Group study can be helpful for discussing difficult concepts with peers.